 Participating in safety drills helps you act correctly in a real emergency.
 Many workplaces and properties organize regular evacuation drills and safety trainings.
 Don’t skip them!
 These exercises help you learn the escape routes, how to use safety equipment, and how to follow emergency procedures.

-If you notice any shortcomings in the rescue plan – such as outdated information, unclear instructions, or incorrect markings on floor plans – report them to the responsible person.
+If you notice shortcomings in the rescue plan, report them to the responsible person.
+This includes outdated information, unclear instructions, or incorrect markings on floor plans.
 Safety is a continuously evolving effort, and everyone plays a part in improving it.

 Safety begins with awareness

-The rescue plan is an essential resource for every user of a building – and at a critical moment, it can save lives.
+The rescue plan is an essential resource for every user of a building.
+At a critical moment, it can save lives.
 It helps you understand safe practices, escape routes, and key safety arrangements that ensure smooth operations both in everyday life and emergencies.

-Study the plan carefully so you know how to act in unusual situations and how safety is managed in the particular property you’re in.
-When everyone in the building is familiar with the safety arrangements, it creates a shared foundation for safe and efficient actions in all circumstances.
+Study the plan carefully so you know how to act in unusual situations and how safety is managed in that particular property.
+When everyone in the building is familiar with the safety arrangements, actions become safer and more efficient.
+This creates a shared foundation for all circumstances.

 Don’t know where to find the rescue plan?

 The rescue plan may be available in printed form or digitally via a link, for example on a noticeboard in shared areas or on your workplace intranet.
-It’s typically maintained by the property manager, safety officer, or the building owner – so don’t hesitate to ask them or another responsible party if you’re unsure.
+It’s typically maintained by the property manager, safety officer, or the building owner.
+Don’t hesitate to ask them or another responsible party if you’re unsure.

 If the plan is missing or clearly outdated, it’s worth raising the issue.
 It benefits everyone’s safety.